sysco-middleware/prometheus-jdbc-exporter/README.md

 *help*: Query description, that will be used as metric description also.
 Optional.

+*static_labels*: Set of label names, and their static values.
+Optional.

+*labels*: List of labels, that has to match a column value, that must be `string`.
+Optional.

 *values*: List of values, that has to match a column value, that must be `float`.
 At least one.

 *query*: SQL query to select rows that will represent a metric sample.